Netherlands in World War II

 Despite Dutch neutrality, Nazi Germany invaded the Netherlands on 10 May 1940 as part of Fall Gelb (Case Yellow).
 On 15 May 1940, one day after the bombing of Rotterdam, the Dutch forces surrendered.
-The Dutch government and the royal family relocated to London.
-Princess Juliana and her children sought refuge in Ottawa, Canada until after the war.
+The Dutch government and the royal family fled to London.
+Princess Juliana and her children sought refuge in Ottawa, Canada, until after the war.

-The invaders placed the Netherlands under German occupation, which lasted in some areas until the German surrender in May 1945.
+German occupation lasted in some areas until the German surrender in May 1945.
 Active resistance, at first carried out by a minority, grew in the course of the occupation.
-The occupiers deported the majority of the country's Jews to Nazi concentration camps.

-Due to the high variation in the survival rate of Jewish inhabitants among local regions in the Netherlands, scholars have questioned the validity of a single explanation at the national level.
-In part due to the well-organized population registers, about 70% of the country's Jewish population were killed in the course of World War II – a much higher percentage than in either Belgium or France.
-Declassified records revealed the Germans had paid a bounty to Dutch police and administration officials to locate and identify Jews, aiding in their capture.
-Uniquely among all German-occupied areas, communists in and around the city of Amsterdam organized the February strike – a general strike (February 1941) to protest against the persecution of Jewish citizens.
+The occupiers deported most of the Jewish Netherlanders to Nazi concentration camps.
+Due to the variation in the survival rate of Jewish inhabitants among the regions in the Netherlands, scholars have questioned the validity of a single explanation at the national level.
+In part due to the well-organised population registers, about 70 per cent of the country's Jewish population were killed in the war—a much higher percentage than in Belgium or France, although lower than in Lithuania.
+Declassified records revealed that the Germans paid a bounty to Dutch police and administration officials to find Jews.
+In early 1941, Communists in and around the city of Amsterdam organised the February strike—a general strike to protest the persecution of Jewish citizens.

-World War II occurred in four distinct phases in the Netherlands:
+World War II occurred in four periods in the Netherlands: